DavidNash2024/Win32xx/samples/DirectX11/Readme.txt

-The Visual Studio Community development environments include the DirectX11 SDK, so no additional software is required to compiler this code if VS Community 2013/2015 is used.
+The Visual Studio Community development environments include the DirectX11 SDK, so no additional software is required to compiler this code if VS Community is used.

-DirectX11 is support on Windows Vista Service Pack 2, and later operating systems.
+DirectX11 is supported on Windows Vista Service Pack 2 and later operating systems.
 The DirectX runtime is normally delivered via Windows Update.

 This example displays a rotating square using DirectX within the DXView window.